HF 5093

 • Signs of infection: Let your nurse or doctor know if the area around your catheter is sore or red.

-• Displacement: Let your nurse or doctor know if the length of catheter outside the skin is getting longer.
+• Displacement: Let your nurse or doctor know if your catheter gets caught or pulled

 • Removal: Ask when the CVAD can be taken out.
 The sooner it comes out, the less chance you have of getting an infection.